-This model also comes in 65-liter, 90-liter, and 120-liter sizes.
+This model also comes in 65, 90, and 120-liter sizes.
 Each of these larger models features a padded adjustable waist belt more like that of a typical backpacking pack.

 The ridged lip helps provide a tighter seal than many of the other competitors.

-The roll top closure system of the Hydraulic is unique with an interlaced lip.
+The roll-top closure system of the Hydraulic is unique with an interlaced lip.
 Grooves in the reinforced lip line up and are intended to create a better seal.
-While it does allow the bag to withstand brief submersion, it lacks the complete protection of a truly interlocking lip like the one in the Watershed Colorado Duffel.
+While it does allow the bag to withstand brief submersion, it lacks the complete protection of a truly interlocking lip like some of the other models we tested.